Full-Service Realtor for Estate Cleanouts & Out-of-State Home Sales in Pasco, Hernando & Pinellas

 After discussing their options, they decided it made more sense to head back home and let me coordinate the remaining work.

-We arranged an estate sale that cleared out far more than expected, making the final cleanout much easier.
+We arranged an estate sale that cleared out far more than expected, which made the final cleanout much easier.

 From there, I coordinated painting, a few handyman repairs, professional cleaning, photography, and the listing.